Josepmir Ballón

-Josepmir Aarón Ballón Villacorta (born 21 March 1988) is a Peruvian professional footballer who plays as a defensive midfielder for Universidad César Vallejo and the Peru national team.
+Josepmir Aarón Ballón Villacorta (born 21 March 1988) is a Peruvian professional footballer who plays as a defensive midfielder for Peruvian Tercera División club Unión Huaral and the Peru national team.

 Club career

 Ballón began his career with Academia Deportiva Cantolao and in January 2007 joined Universidad San Martín where he made his debut in the Torneo Descentralizado.
 On 26 June 2010 the midfielder left Universidad San Martín and was loaned out to River Plate.

 In January 2015, Ballón joined Sporting Cristal.
 On 7 February, he scored in his debut for the Torneo Descentralizado against Deportivo Municipal; it was the 2-0.

 International career

 Ballón played for the Peru national under-17 football team the 2005 FIFA U-17 World Championship in Peru.
 He has earned 29 caps while a member of the Peru national team.

 Personal life

 Ballón is married and has two children.